sl1453/sl1453.github.io/index.md

 ---
 Welcome to my little corner, Asteroid B-678! 🪐

-I'm Shican, but friends call me Claire.
+I'm Shican, friends also call me Claire.
 I recently graduated with a Ph.D. in biology from Georgetown University.
 Before you click away thinking it's all serious and science-y here, let me tell you why you should stick around!

 Ever wondered what it's like to blend physics and biology in the lab🔬, teach with passion, or transform experimental data into stunning visuals?
 Or maybe you're curious about my artsy side👩‍🎨 or my influencer blog that fuses science with lifestyle tips?